NVIDIA/aistore/README.md

 <img src="images/dfc-overview-mp.png" alt="DFC overview" width="480">

 Users connect to the proxies and execute RESTful commands.
-Data then moves directly between storage targets that cache this data and the requesting HTTP(S) clients.
+Data then moves directly between storage targets (that store or cache this data) and the requesting HTTP or HTTPS clients.
+All DFC proxies/gateways provide API endpoints and are identical, functionality-wise, as far as user-accessible control and data planes.

 ## Table of Contents